-It will not only help with tasks such as tuning and restringing but also general maintenance too.
-Plus you’ll know what the guy at your local uke jam is talking about when he says your bridge needs adjusting.
+Plus you’ll know what the guy or gal at your local uke jam is talking about when they say your “bridge needs adjusting”!

 Table of Contents

-The body of a ukulele is made up of several different pieces, known as the ‘back’, ‘top’ and ‘sides’.
+The body of the ukulele is made up of several different pieces: the top (the front) also called the ‘soundboard’, the back, and the sides.
 These parts are glued together and work to amplify the vibration produced by the strings.
-The body’s sections are usually made out of wood or some sort of laminate, all of which determine the specific tone the instrument kicks out.
+These sections are usually made out of wood or laminate, all of which determine the specific tone the instrument kicks out.

 For example, a mahogany ukulele body will sound warmer than a maple one, which kicks out very bright notes.
 In terms of shape, a ukulele’s body usually features an ‘upper bout’ and ‘lower bout’.
 You can think of the upper bout as the instrument’s shoulders, and the lower bout as its hips, giving the uke a curved shape so that it fits over the musician’s thigh.